makrai/notes/tang18-self-attention-nmt-atchits.md

-* Our experimental results on the subject-verb agreement task demonstrate that CNNs and Transformer are not better at capturing long-range dependencies compared to RNNs, even though the paths in CNNs and Transformers are shorter.
+* Our experimental results on the subject-verb agreement task demonstrate that CNNs and Transformer are not better at capturing long-range dependencies compared to RNNs, even though the paths in CNNs and Transformers are shorter
-  * not in accord with the argument in Gehring+ (2017) and Vaswani+ (2017).
+  * not in accord with the argument in Gehring+ (2017) and Vaswani+ (2017)
-  * these architectures perform well empirically according to BLEU.
+  * these architectures perform well empirically according to BLEU
   * Thus, we further evaluate these architectures on WSD, to test our
   * hypothesis: non-recurrent architectures are better at extracting sem feats